 - 6 SMS BUS

 - 7 Transport of strollers, wheelchairs, pets, bikes and surfboards on the bus in Porto

 - 8 Basic rules to use the bus of Porto:

 Port Wine Cellars Route

-Lines 502, 500 and 901 – With a total duration of 60 minutes, this route is perfect to get to know important monuments of the city, as well as the Port wine lodges.
+Lines 502, 500 and 901 – Lasting 60 minutes, this route is perfect to get to know important monuments of the city as well as the Port wine lodges.

 This route goes through sites such as Casa da Música, Serralves Contemporary Museum, the Sea Life Porto, among others.